unic/commerce-gradle-plugins/README-hybrisantwrapper.md

 * hybrisYunitinit - Runs 'ant initialize' to initialize the hybris junit tenant.

 ## Configuration
+When the task task `configureHybris` is called, a list of candidate directories is being calculated and then evaluated.
+From all these directories the contents will be copied into _**${hybrisExtractionDir}**_ in the given order, overwriting any existing files.
+The file **_local.properties_** is a special case, because the contents of each found copy are being appended into a single file int the target directory.
-A developer can control which files from the `${hybrisConfigurationDir}` will be considered, when the plugin's task `configureHybris` is being executed to generate a local configuration.
+ A developer can control which directories from the `${hybrisConfigurationDir}` will be considered as source directories.

-Do to so he or she must export an environment variable called `UNIC_TK_V2_CONFIG_PROFILES` that contains a comma-seperated list of paths relative to `${hybrisConfigurationDir}`.
+To do so, he or she must export an environment variable called `UNIC_TK_V2_CONFIG_PROFILES`, that contains a comma-seperated list of paths relative to `${hybrisConfigurationDir}`.
 An example:

-    export UNIC_TK_V2_CONFIG_PROFILES=developerCommon,developers/some.user`
+    export UNIC_TK_V2_CONFIG_PROFILES=developerCommon,developers/some.user

 This list is prepended with the default configuration directory in `${defaultConfigProfile}`.
 Effectively this will cause the following directories to be considered: